Europe's Long 19th Century: From the French Revolution to World War I

 Texts to purchase for this course:

-Eric Hobsbawm, THE AGE OF REVOLUTION (McKay), Paperback
+E.J.
+Hobsbawm, THE AGE OF REVOLUTION (Vintage), Paperback

-James Joll, ORIGINS OF WORLD WAR I (Longman), Paperback
+James Joll, THE ORIGINS OF WORLD WAR I (Longman), Paperback

 D.G.
 Williamson, BISMARCK AND GERMANY (Longman), Paperback